 4. Reinvestment

 The CFFC will play an active role in identifying potential reinvestment projects and participating in CABHC's reinvestment planning and prioritization process.
-Reinvestment will be a standing agenda item for all CFFC meetings.
+Reinvestment will be a standing agenda item for all CFFC meetings, whenever reinvestment funds are available.